perrys222242/cap_credit/README.md

 ### Executive Summary

    I explored a widely-available dataset published in 2009 from research on defaults in the Taiwan credit-card lending market for this project.
 I engineered two sets of monthly data for credit leverage and billing coverage, based on the credit-limit, billing and payments data provided for each of the six months prior to the defaulting observed in October-2005.
 I trained five separate regression/decision-tree/machine-learning models using a portion of the dataset and tested the same on a held portion to validate the model performances.
+None of the models scored appreciably better than the baseline model.
 I looked at the top-three models more closely to determine which model might deliver the right balance of minimal misclassification, and in doing so highlighted the data-columns that were the strongest predictors of the default accounts.
 I conclude that this classification-trees model will offer the optimal results if deployed in production to solve the default-classification problem stated above.

 ### Research